-Here’s something that Sex Therapists Cliff and Joyce Penner have said about orgasm, that might clear up some confusion:
+First, here is something that Sex Therapists Cliff and Joyce Penner said about orgasm, that might clear up some confusion:

 “The myth that simultaneous orgasm is the epitome of sexual fulfillment is based on a number of false assumptions.
 First, it assumes that two people get aroused and then respond at the same pace.
 That is highly unlikely.
 Second, it assumes that goal-oriented sex is more fulfilling than pleasure-oriented sex.
 On the contrary, goal-oriented sex can interfere with fulfillment by introducing demand, anxiety, and often a feeling of failure, all of which hinder the body’s natural response mechanism.”

 Concerning this issue, psychologist and sex therapist, Shay Roop, writes (in a Today’s Christian Woman article titled, “Anti-Climax”) about F.O.D.
 (Female Orgasmic Disorder).
 It’s reported that “79 percent” of women could suffer, at some point, with this disorder.
 Shay also writes that it is possible to overcome these “blockages.”
 In this article, Shay makes the point: